-Our system consists of three modules: Information Gathering Module, Customized Object Detection Module, and Solver Module.
+To validate the design flaw of the reCaptcha v2 and investigate whether the bot could do better than a human for image-based captcha solving, we build a real captcha solving system called ImageBreaker.
+ImageBreaker consists of three modules: Information Gathering Module, Customized Object Detection Module, and Solver Module.
 The modules interact with each other, forming a completely online and fully automated system to break Google's image-based captcha service reCaptcha v2.
 Figure 6 shows the workflow of the system.
 In this section, we give a high-level overview of each module.